fun-zoological-computing/LearningGitGitHub/lab_assignment2.md

 ## Step  8: view the results

-We embed the geojson into a gh-pages (project) web page here: http://fun-zoological-computing.github.io/resistance-safe-houses/
+We embed the geojson into a gh-pages (project) web page here: [http://fun-zoological-computing.github.io/resistance-safe-houses/](https://russelljjarvis.github.io/resistance-safe-houses/)

+I will update this when I have received student pull requests soon.

 # Notes